 Howard Peel worked as a cycling officer in the UK and went public about the problems faced daily by those who work in council offices in the UK and have a responsibility for cycling.

 I also heard in the news today that Heathrow airport is to have a third runway at a cost of (at least) £9 billion, and that £6 billion are to be spent on widening and otherwise improving the motorways in the UK.
 Between these two transport schemes that amounts to £15 billion, or nearly £230 per person in the UK.
 Cycle funding for the whole of the the UK generally struggles to exceed £1 per person per year.
-The funding is so bad that British cyclists in 2007 were in the position of having to fight hard to win the equivalent of a mere 80p per person on a TV game show.
+The funding is so bad that British cyclists in 2007 were in the position of having to fight hard to win the equivalent of a mere 80p per person as a one off payment to Sustrans on a TV game show.

 It's not really a lack of money which stops cycling being funded properly in the UK.
 It's a lack of a desire to spend it on cycling.
 Until Britain gets to grips with the need to actually spend a little to create conditions which make cycling a preferred, safe and convenient means of transport, cycling will continue to languish.